electrovir/byu_baja/documentation/how_to_use/readme.md

 Zip both sides of the zipper to the protruding connectors tightly.

 Tape the USB battery pack onto the outside of the case.
-Make sure the button, indicated with the <span class="green">green</span> arrow in the image below, is not covered by the tape.
-Also make sure the charge indicator, indicated by the <span class="red">red</span> arrow in the image below, is not covered as well.
+Make sure the button, indicated with the <span style="color:green;">green</span> arrow in the image below, is not covered by the tape.
+Also make sure the charge indicator, indicated by the <span style="color:red;">red</span> arrow in the image below, is not covered as well.

 Press the button to check the charge state on the battery.
-The bar indicated with the <span class="red">red arrow</span> will light up blue to indicate charge.
+The bar indicated with the <span style="color:red;">red arrow</span> will light up blue to indicate charge.
 The Arduino does not use much battery power to operate, but just in case make sure the charge is at least half way full.
 To charge the battery pack, use a micro USB cable.

 ![battery taped to case](images/03_case_with_battery.jpg)